martincartledge/martincartledge.github.io/getting-the-interview.md

 Cons:

 - More process can mean more meetings and less time spent coding
-- A larger team can mean less individual input / direction of a project
+- A larger team can mean less individual input/direction of a project
 - Can be harder to adopt newer technologies due to legacy applications, etc

 ### Large corporations